Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

+\textbf{Results— Effectiveness and feasibility.} The question bank's structured approach, combining high-level principles with the different-level questions, has proven to be effective in uncovering potential risks across diverse AI projects.
+The structured questions prompted interviewees to consider different aspects of their projects that they had not previously contemplated.
+For instance, one of the Project Leads in PR3, which focuses on AI for drug discovery, had not considered the risks associated with third-party university agreements on intellectual property ownership, particularly regarding sharing chemical formulas stored in university repositories, until prompted by the RAI Question Bank questions.
 Through the first round of interviews, we identified \textit{Accountability} emerges as the principle with the highest combined medium to high risk.
 This is mainly to do with missing a proper responsible distribution documentation and lack of traceability within projects. \textit{Transparency and explainability} also pose significant risks, primarily due to insufficient clarity in explaining AI outcomes.
-While accuracy is crucial in scientific discovery, it can result in less understandable results.
-Implementing additional measures is advised to ensure that stakeholders have a clear understanding of AI outcomes, which is vital for informed decision-making.
 Conversely, \textit{Human-centred values}, \textit{Human, societal and environmental wellbeing} and \textit{Contestability} are recognized as relatively low-risk principles.
 These areas have demonstrated better alignment with ethical practices and project requirements, suggesting fewer immediate concerns.
 The key findings and risks for each project were further discussed in the second round of interviews, confirming that the RAI Question Bank effectively highlights critical risk areas and provides a solid foundation for risk management.

-\textbf{Discussion on feasibility to use the RAI Question Bank for assessing ethical AI risks.} The feasibility of using the RAI Question Bank for assessing ethical AI risks was demonstrated through its structured approach to risk assessment.
-The Question Bank provided a comprehensive framework that facilitated navigation through various risk areas, ensuring both breadth (covering the 8 AI principles) and depth (addressing different levels of questions) in the assessment process.

-The structured questions prompted interviewees to consider different aspects of their projects that they had not previously contemplated.
-For instance, one of the Project Leads in PR3, which focuses on AI for drug discovery, had not considered the risks associated with third-party university agreements on intellectual property ownership, particularly regarding sharing chemical formulas stored in university repositories, until prompted by the RAI Question Bank questions.
-The structured and comprehensive nature of the RAI Question Bank helped uncover a wide range of ethical considerations, enhancing the overall risk assessment process.

-\textbf{Discussion on practical challenges of using the RAI Question Bank in real world projects.} Durging this case study, several practical challenges were encountered when using the RAI Question Bank to assess ethical AI risk in real-world projects.
-Firstly, the stage of the project significantly influences the risk assessment process.
-For example, projects at the inception phase may have a limited understanding of model accuracy, which impacts the evaluation of the principle of reliability and safety under the sub category - system performance (see Figure~\ref{fig:P5}).